'Thoroughly cook mussels': Warning after spike in illness relating to food prep

-One person has been hospitalised and four others have fallen sick from an illness caused by incorrectly preparing and cooking shellfish in the Bay of Plenty District Health Board region this summer.
+One person has been hospitalised and two others have fallen sick from an illness caused by incorrectly preparing and cooking shellfish in the Lakes District Health Board region this summer.

 The Ministry for Primary Industries has issued a warning to "thoroughly cook mussels" after it has seen a national spike in Vibrio parahaemolyticus, a bacteria normally associated with food poisonings involving seafood consumption.

-Five cases of Vibrio parahaemolyticus were reported in the Bay of Plenty region and three in the neighbouring Lakes region between November 15 and January 25.
+Three cases of Vibrio parahaemolyticus were reported in the Lakes region and five in the neighbouring Bay of Plenty region between November 15 and January 25, MPI says.

 Of the eight cases reported, seven had eaten recreationally gathered shellfish, with five of those seven confirmed to be raw.
 The eighth case had eaten commercially gathered oysters.